 #25 Offer coupons

 Coupons can help you attract new customers and make them return as well.
-If you offer a customer a coupon for a discount to use on next purchase, there’s a high chance they’ll be back again.
+If you offer a customer a coupon for a discount to use on your next purchase, there’s a high chance they’ll be back again.

 #26 Get press coverage